The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

 The {\em diff detection} batches (DF) create the {\em DiffDetection} table, described in more detail in Section~\ref{sec:schemadiff}.
 Each batch corresponds to a difference image catalog file created in the {\em diff} stage, and will contain all the skycells for a given exposure.
 Columns are filled from the DVO database (cpt and cpm files), and from the corresponding {\em diff} catalog file ({\em cmf}).

 Gaia DR1 \citep{Gaia2016} was released after all of the object tables were ingested into the PSPS database.
-We used the Gaia data to recalibrate the DVO object positions, this improved the astrometry significantly.
+We used the Gaia data to recalibrate the DVO object positions, which improved the astrometry significantly.
 Rather than dump the database and start over (with corrected RA and Dec positions), we added a new type of batch, (GO), that contains minimal metadata information, the \texttt{ObjID} for the objects, the {\em objectInfoFlags}, and the corrected RA and Dec as well as the errors.
 It is based on exactly the same DVO files as OB batches, has updated RA and Dec calibrated to Gaia, and ignores the rest of the DVO columns.

 Within {\em IppToPsps} it is possible to verify that the expected batches were generated, and to re-queue and regenerate batches that failed.
-Batches fail for a variety of reasons, none of the failures are terminal.
+Batches fail for a variety of reasons, but none of the failures are terminal.
 Batches can fail if any of the associated {\em mysql} databases time out or are unavailable, if there are disk I/O glitches or other disk problems.
 The DVO database sets the expected number of batches to generate, and failures are investigated and retried until they are resolved.
 Within {\em IppToPsps} it is also possible to poll the PSPS to verify if batches have been ingested.
-This allows for easy removal of batches that have been loaded to PSPS in order to regain disk space.